javierarce/javier.computer/_includes/content/about.md

 If you like what you are reading, add this [RSS](/feed.xml) feed to your favorite feed reader to get the updates.

-And if you need to contact me and tell me something incredible, [use this link](https://mail.javier.computer).
+And if you need to contact me and tell me something incredible, [use this link](https://javier.computer/contact).

-### Index

 |:-------|:-------|
 |[Home](/)|Diary|